avigoldman/vercel-is-pull-request/README.md

 ```

-Then, update your install command to include the command `npx vercel-is-pull-request`.
+Then, update your install command to include the command `source npx vercel-is-pull-request`.

 ![Screenshot of updating vercel install command to include vercel-is-pull-request](./install-command.png)